ruslan-bikkinin/appcenter-sdk-cordova-docs/crashes-docs.md

 ### Processing crashes in JavaScript

-You can configure SDK whether or not to send crash reports automatically or process crashes in JavaScript by changing preference `APPCENTER_CRASHES_ALWAYS_SEND` value in `config.xml`.
+You can configure SDK to send crash reports automatically or process crashes in JavaScript by changing preference `APPCENTER_CRASHES_ALWAYS_SEND` value in `config.xml`.
 To process crashes in JavaScript set it to `false`.

 ```xml
 <preference name="APPCENTER_CRASHES_ALWAYS_SEND" value="false" />